quarto-dev/quarto-nvim/README.md

 ## Configure

 You can pass a lua table with options to the setup function.
-It will be merged with the default options, which are shown below in the example (i.e. if you are fine with the defaults you don't have to call the setup function).
+It will be merged with the default options, which are shown below in the example:

 ```lua
 require'quarto'.setup{